elastic/kibana/docs/development/core/server/kibana-plugin-server.savedobjectsservicestart.createserializer.md

 ## SavedObjectsServiceStart.createSerializer property

-Creates a [serializer](./kibana-plugin-server.savedobjectsserializer.md) that is aware of all registered types
+Creates a [serializer](./kibana-plugin-server.savedobjectsserializer.md) that is aware of all registered types.

 <b>Signature:</b>